jeremyBanks/database/README.md

 Flexible type parameters can be valuable, but when practical they should provide unobtrusive defaults for users that don't need them.

-An underscore prefix on a module or directory name indicates that it's internal and isn't intended to be imported from outside of its parent directory.
-For
+An underscore prefix on a module, directory, or identifier name indicates that it's internal and isn't intended to be imported from outside of its parent tree.
-example:

-- `/x/sqlite.ts` may import `/sql/driver.ts` because it has no
-  underscore-prefixes path components.
-- `/sql/sql.ts` may import `/_common/mod.ts` because it is also within `/_common`'s parent directory, `/` (the project root).
-- `/sql/sql.ts` should not import `/x/_helper.ts` because it is outside of `/x/_helper.ts`'s parent directory, `/x/`.
-- `/sql/sql.ts` should not import `/_common/_typing/rome.ts` because is is
-  outside of `/_common/_typing`'s parent directory, `/_common`.
-- User code may import `/sql/driver.ts`.
-It has are no underscore-prefixed path components, so it's part of the module's public API.
-- User code should avoid importing `/_common/async.ts` or any other paths with underscore-prefixed components.
-They are module-internal and have no stability guarantees between versions.

 ## License